okpalindrome/script-collection/README.md

-Collected and modified automation scripts from the internet!
+Created, Collected and modified automation scripts from the internet!